New changes to the rental laws

 Other existing reasons for a notice to vacate, such as the sale of the property, renovation, or a breach of the agreement like failure to pay rent, are still valid.

-Extension of notice periods for rent increases and certain notices to vacate Rental providers must give a renter 90 days' notice of a rent increase and certain notices to vacate.
+Rental providers must give a renter 90 days' notice of a rent increase and certain notices to vacate.
 This gives renters more time to budget or move.
 Shorter notice periods still apply when a renter is at fault.

 Ban on all types of rental bidding

 Agents and rental providers will be banned from accepting offers made by a renter to pay rent higher than the advertised amount or to pay more than one month’s rent in advance.
+This builds on the existing law that bans rental providers from requiring more than one month’s rent in advance or from soliciting or encouraging higher offers of rent.

 Rental properties must meet minimum standards when advertised

 Rental providers must ensure their property meets the minimum standards at the time the property is advertised, not just before a renter moves in.
 It will be an offence for a rental provider or their agent to advertise a property that does not meet the minimum standards.
+Note: From 1 December, rental providers will also need to ensure that all internal windows coverings have secured cords.
+This is a new minimum standard.
+More information is below.

-Mandatory annual smoke alarm checks for all rental properties Rental providers and their agents must arrange annual smoke alarm safety checks for all rental agreements, whether they commenced before, on or after 29 March 2021.
+Rental providers and their agents must arrange annual smoke alarm safety checks for all rental agreements, whether they commenced before, on or after 29 March 2021.

-New rules to protect renters’ personal information Rental providers and their agents must protect renters’ personal information from misuse.
+Rental providers and their agents must protect renters’ personal information from misuse.
 They will need to follow rules around destruction and de-identification when handling information provided through rental applications.
 It will be an offence to disclose information without consent.

 1 December 2025